 Payroll software is a type of software that assists with compensating employees for time worked.
 This software can be purchased through a HR software vendor or can be included as part of a HR software package as a module within a comprehensive system.

 Basically, payroll software helps with calculating paychecks from hours logged in time and attendance tracking systems.
 The software then draws paychecks or direct deposits funds into employees’ accounts.
-Taxes and deductions are also calculated and withheld by payroll software.
+Taxes and deductions are also calculated and withheld by payroll programs.

 Why Acquire Payroll Software?